georust/geo/geo/src/algorithm/CODE_OF_CONDUCT.md

-# The Rust-Geo Code of Conduct
+# The GeoRust Code of Conduct

 This document is based on, and aims to track the [Rust Code of Conduct](https://www.rust-lang.org/conduct.html)